Six Ways to Meet and Exceed Your Employees’ “New Normal” Rights and Expectations

 1. Stay Informed and Follow Guidelines

-Continue to stay abreast with and follow any current guidelines from your state governments health department and Safe Work Australia or WorkSafe New Zealand.
-These guidelines are intended to assist employers in providing the safest workplace possible.
+Continue to stay abreast with and follow any current guidelines from leading health and government authorities, relevant to the location(s) and industry in which your business operates.
+Whilst these guidelines remain inherently advisory and do not serve as neither standards nor regulation, they are intended to assist employers in providing the safest workplace possible.
 Examples of guidance may include:

-- Conducting a hasard assessment that examines potential COVID-19 exposures for each job category
+• Conducting a hazard assessment that examines potential COVID-19 exposures for each job category

 2. Implement Social Distancing Policies